allensussman/Kaggle_StumbleUpon/README.md

 	VOWPAL_WABBIT contains code for classifying using vowpal wabbit, and is based on code by Kaggle user Foxtrot

-	LOGIT contains code for classifying using logistic regression
+	LOGIT contains code for classifying using logistic regression, and is based on the NAIVE_BAYES code

 	SPARSENN contains code for classifying using a neural network optimized for sparse matrices, and is based on code by Kaggle user Zygmuntz